Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 Traditional 401(k) contributions are deducted from your gross pay before federal and North Carolina state income taxes are calculated.
 This means every dollar you contribute saves you money on both returns.

-Combined Tax Savings Example
+Combined Federal and NC Tax Savings

-2025 Contribution Limits and Employer Matching
+2026 Contribution Limits and Employer Matching

-IRS Limits for 2025
+IRS Contribution Limits for 2026

-Contribution Type 2025 Limit
+Contribution Type2026 Limit

 Employee contribution (under 50)$23,500